 Ethereum's most-cited weakness is that its blockchain isn't agile enough to sustain the growth of its applications (DApps).
 Historically, the Ethereum network has become almost unusable each time that one or more of its applications explodes in popularity.
 To address this, Ethereum developers have been working to transition the Ethereum network from proof-of-work consensus to proof-of-stake consensus.

-What this means is that instead of miners, Ethereum will have "validators" or "stakers."
+This means that instead of miners, Ethereum will have "validators" or "stakers."
 Generally, this refers to Ethereum users who can earn the right to approve transactions based on how many Ether they own (32 Ether minimum) and leave (stake) in cryptocurrency wallets that are connected to the Ethereum blockchain.
-Like miners, these stakers receive a block reward for verifying transactions as well as transaction fees for routing transactions from one wallet to another.
+Like miners, these stakers receive a block reward for verifying transactions and transaction fees for routing transactions from one wallet to another.

 Generally, the thought behind transitioning Ethereum to this new system of consensus is that it will be able to process far more transactions than it can now.